 The Coronavirus pandemic has revealed a need for digital banking in the United States.

-Few countries have more to gain from a rebuilding of the international financial architecture than China.
+Few countries have more to gain from a rebuilding of the international financial system than China.
 Despite efforts to the contrary, capital restrictions on the movement of money into and out of China stopped the Chinese RMB from ever becoming a viable trade currency.
-China’s development of a two-tiered blockchain-based currency system – with a domestic currency and an international currency, the conversions of which must go through the PBOC – seek to finally address this problem.
-China, remains the pack leader for the adoption of digital currency globally, with digital wallets (shown below) and blockchain-based digital currencies already implemented and currently running test programs in four cities.
+China’s development of a two-tiered blockchain-based currency system – with a domestic currency and an international currency (the conversions of which must go through the PBOC) – seek to finally address this problem.
+China remains the global leader for the adoption of a digital currency, with digital wallets (shown below) and blockchain-based digital currencies already being implemented, such as the test programs recently launched in four Chinese cities.

-According to Sarson, all may not be lost for the United States, however.
-“The United States government works its most effectively when it looks to private industry for leadership,” notes Sarson while also saying it is encouraging to see the US Treasury soliciting technology solutions from crypto industry veterans like Metal Pay.
+According to Sarson, the United States is not very far behind.
+“The United States government works most effectively when it looks to private industry for leadership,” notes Sarson, while also saying that it is encouraging to see the US Treasury soliciting technology solutions from crypto industry veterans like Metal Pay.
 Sarson continues, “Metal’s digital payment platform makes distributing and receiving digital payments anywhere in the world as simple as Venmo, without the barriers for citizens without bank accounts.
 Moves like this will catch the U.S. up to the rest of the digital-finance world in a hurry.”

 Metal is one of a small number of FDIC-insured crypto payment platforms in the United States, as it allows users to send and receive payments with 0% transaction fees on cash – a presumed must for federal partnerships.

-The reality is the US is not very far behind.
-So while China has expressed interest in developing such a compatible infrastructure for cryptocurrency coexistence, a federally-backed crypto payment platform is pioneering the effort on the American front.
-According to Sarson, the United States will need to lean heavily on its private sector – and would be wise to do so – if it hopes to keep up with the increasing digital future of finance.
+So, while China has expressed interest in developing a compatible infrastructure for cryptocurrency coexistence, Metal Pay is pioneering the effort on the American front.
+According to Sarson, the United States will need to lean heavily on its private sector – and would be wise to do so – if it hopes to keep up with the increasingly digital future of finance.